feathersjs-ecosystem/batch-loader/README.md

 // Loaders are most commonly used in resolvers like @feathersjs/schema,
 // withResults, or fastJoin.
-See the Common Patterns section for more
+See the Guide section for more
 // information and common usecases.
 // Pass the loader to any and all service/loader calls.
 This maximizes
 // performance by allowing the loader to reuse its cache and